-Official Business Letter carrying the messages of official matters are known as official letters.
+Official Business Letter carrying the messages of official matters is known as official letters.
 In a broad sense, a letter was written with a view to communicating any official information to a firm, a company, an educational institution, government or semi-government bodies or a newspaper editor falls within the context of an official letter.
 Official rules and procedures are strictly observed while writing these letters.

 The official Business letter is somewhat different from business letters because it is separated from a personal touch and is written in a very formal ‘official’ language and style.

 More importance is given to the ‘positions’ of the sender and receiver of the letter, to the ‘rules’ that deal with the subject, and to the ‘procedure’ of writing letters or replies.

 Correctness, completeness conciseness, appropriateness, etc. are very much important in writing an official letter.

 Factors and Features of Official Business Letter

-There are some special features which distinguish the official letter from official business letters.
+There are some special features that distinguish the official letter from official business letters.
 Those features are highlighted below:

 1. Formation: the Official letter is written by strictly following the official rules, procedures, or systems.

-- Legal Status: Such letter bears legal status, which is significant than other letters.
+- Legal Status: Such a letter bears legal status, which is significant than other letters.
 All responsibilities and liability is borne by the office, but not by the writer.

 6. Use of language: Only official language is used.
 There is no scope to use emotional language.